Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/9-polkadot-ecosystem-economy-slides.md

 >
 > Black: Total Inflation vs Staking Rate

+Notes:

+Blue line shows that:
+- When there is too little being staked, validators are encouraged to stake more.
+- When there is too much being staked, validators are encouraged to stake less.

+Green line shows that validator APY goes down whenever more validators enter the staking system, that is unavoidable, but specifically past the ideal staking rate, the decrease in APY sharply decreases.

+Black line shows that inflation for for the whole network is fixed at 10%.

+The gap between the blue line and the black line shows the amount of inflation that is forwarded to the treasury, as compared to given to validators.
+Event at the ideal staking rate, some percentage of the inflation is guaranteed to go to the treasury.

 ---

-## DOT Utility: Parachains
+## DOT Utility: Blockspace

 Polkadot provides many utilities, but arguably its most important utility is providing flexible, secure, and scalable blockspace.

-Developers can purchase this blockspace as fixed-term or on-demand Parachains, **only** with the DOT token.
+Developers can purchase this blockspace **only** with the DOT token.

 <br />